 Form 10-Q Section Regulation S-K or Other Reference Summary of Requirement Relevant Guidance Reviewer Notes and Comments Review Status: Complies?
 Yes/No Material Weaknesses Confirm that no material weaknesses are disclosed.
 If so, review disclosure and confirm that material weakness and remediation efforts are properly described.
 If there is a risk factor on disclosure controls and procedures and/or internal control over financial reporting in the Form 10-Q, the risk factor should provide disclosure of the material weakness.
-PART II - Other Inform nation Instructions for Part II The instructions for Part t II of Form 10-Q prov ide as follows: ers and captions of all applicable items of Part II, but the text of the y item which is inapplicable or to which the answer is negative may be Yes □ No □ statement filed under th If substantially the same information has been previously reported by the company in a Form 10-K, Form 10-Q or Form 8-K report, in a definitive proxy or information statement filed under the Securities Act, additional disclosure of the same information is not required in the Form 10-Q. The term "previously reported" is defined in Rule 12b-2 . present a separate response in Part II if the information required is alre Part II of the report by means of a statement to that effect in Par Yes □ No □
+PART II - Other Inform The instructions for Part ide as follows: The Form 10-Q shall co ntain the item numb e ers and captions of all applicable items of Part II, but the text of the y item which is inapplicable or to which the answer is negative may be Yes □ No □ If substantially the same information has been previously reported by the company in a Form 10-K, Form 10-Q or Form 8-K report, in a definitive proxy or information statement filed under the Exchange Act or a registration statement filed under the Securities Act, additional disclosure of the same information is not required in the Form 10-Q. The term "previously reported" is defined in Rule 12b-2.
+Yes □ No □ present a separate response in Part II if the information required is alrest Part II of the report by means of a statement to that effect in Part Yes □ No □

 Form 10-Q Section Regulation S-K or Other Reference Summary of Requirement Relevant Guidance Reviewer Notes and Comments Review Status: Complies?
 Yes/No Item 1.
 Legal Proceed ings Item 1.
-Legal Proceedings 103 Item 1 of Part 2 requires the following disclosure concerning legal proceedings: the information required by Item 103 of Regulation S-K (see rows below for detailed requirements); and for proceedings that have been terminated during the period covered by the Form 10-Q, provide similar information, including the date of termination and a description of the disposition of the proceeding with respect to the company and its subsidiaries.
-An instruction provides that the company is only required to report a legal proceeding in the Form 10-Q filed for the quarter in which it first became a reportable event and in subsequent quarters in which there have been material developments.
-Subsequent Form 10-Q filings in the same fiscal year in which a legal proceeding or a material development is reported should refer to any previous Form 10-Q reports in that year that included disclosure about the legal proceeding.
+Legal Proceedings 103 Item 1 of Part 2 requires the following disclosure concerning legal proceedings: • the information required by Item 103 of Regulation S-K (see rows below for detailed requirements); and for proceedings that have been terminated during the period covered by the Form 10-Q, provide similar information, including the date of termination and a description of the disposition of the proceeding with respect to the company and its subsidiaries.
+An instruction provides that the company is only required to report a legal proceeding (1) in the Form 10-Q filed for the quarter in which it first became a reportable event and (2) in subsequent quarters in which there have been material developments.
+Subsequent Form 10-Q filings in the same fiscal year in which a legal proceeding or a material development is reported may refer to any previous Form 10-Q reports in that year or the Form 10-K for the most recent fiscal year that included disclosure about the legal proceeding.
 Item 103 does not require disclosure of "ordinary routine litigation incidental to the business" of the company, unless otherwise required by Item 103.